Esri/public-transit-tools/display-GTFS-in-ArcGIS/UsersGuide.md

 ####In ArcMap
 1. In the symbology tab of the layer properties, select Categories->Unique Values.
-2. Choose route_color_RGB as the Value Field.
+2. Choose route_color_formatted as the Value Field.
 Click Add All Values.
 3. For each route color that appears, double click the line symbol next to it.
 4. When the Symbol Selector appears, choose More Colors from the Color drop-down.
 5. Flip the drop-down to RGB.
 Enter the RGB values from the route_color_RGB field into the R, G, and B boxes.
 For example, if the RGB color triplet was (198, 12, 48), modify the color selector to look like the picture here: